New Year’s Evil 1980 Review

 Review by Luisito Joaquín González

 New Years Eve being the day that it is, it’s surprising that there are not as many slashers on that date as there are on Christmas for example.
-Terror Train is set on the 31st of December, but it sacrifices use of the day as a real gimmick for its train setting, which is understandable.
-So basically, it’s left up to this early entry to carry the torch for New Year’s slasher fans.
+Terror Train is set on the 31st of December, but it pays more attention to its locomotive setting, which is understandable.
+Emmet Alston’s entry is by far the most theme driven of the peak period slashers and so I thought I’d check it out for y’all.

 It was brought to the screen by Yoraham Globus and Menahem Golan who between them have produced well over 150 films.
 The cousins moved to LA in 1979 and took over the independent studio, Cannon Films.
 Their output of mid-budgeted motion pictures were always cash-ins on lucrative trends, moving from martial arts (¡Viva American Ninja!
 The Dudikoff classic I watched a million times as a kid) to out-and-out action and most recently drama back in their native Israel.
 As they had a keen eye for what’s hot at the box office, they obviously have a couple of slashers under their belts, including, Hospital Massacre and this little beauty, which was an early band wagon jumper.

-Released at the peak of the slasher craze, New Year’s Evil is no clone of Halloween.
+Despite its release date, New Year’s Evil is no clone of Halloween.
 It boasts an intriguing concept, which works to make the most of its calendar date.
-The self-proclaimed ‘lady of rock’, Diane Sullivan is hosting a punk TV show, which offers a separate countdown to the big moment for each US time zone.
-Viewers are invited to phone in for requests as the bands play, but the first call she receives is from a mysterious stranger called, ‘Evil’.
-He threatens that on each strike of 12, he will kill someone and his final victim he promises will be the host herself.
+After the intro, we meet the self-proclaimed ‘lady of rock’, Diane Sullivan.
+She’s hosting a punk TV show, which offers a separate countdown to the big moment for each US time zone.
+Viewers are invited to phone in for requests as the bands play, but the first call Diane receives is from a mysterious stranger called, ‘Evil’.
+He threatens that on each strike of 12, he will kill someone and he promises that his final victim will be the host herself.
 As the bodies pile up, it’s left up to the Police to prevent a New Years massacre…

-With a characterised loony who is on-screen from the first minute, a great method for building suspense as the minutes tick away to the murderous countdown and a high budget to make the most of its surroundings, New Year’s Evil didn’t look like it could fail.
-The problem is that it has the pace of a dead snail and feels like it was rushed through production at the same kind of break neck speed that these actors disappeared in to cinema obscurity.
-It was a good idea that has been put together with no real thought about the best way to convey it, so what we’re left with is an ugly mess.
+With a loony who is constantly on-screen from the first minute, a great method for building suspense as the minutes tick away to the murderous countdown and a comparatively high budget to make the most of its surroundings, New Year’s Evil should’ve been much more entertaining than it turned out to be.
+The problems stem from the fact that the runtime has the pace of a dead snail, but paradoxically looks like it was rushed through production at the same break neck speed that these actors disappeared in to cinema obscurity.
+It’s almost like the screenwriter came up with a really good concept, but the rest of the crew had no idea of how to do it justice.

-Don’t get me wrong there’s plenty of cheese and the odd unintentionally hilarious moment, but as a slasher movie New Year’s Evil is a total flop.
-I guess you could get hammered and watch this on New Years Eve and have a laugh, but I think that it’s more likely that (like me) you will be asleep on the hour mark.
-The potential for a remake is here, but on second thoughts, if I had the money It wouldn’t be me doing it.
-With those kinds of funds I’d be on a Bahamas beach in my Arsenal shorts surrounded by a bevy of beauties and as far away from New Year’s Evil as possible… (Just don’t tell the Mrs…)
+Don’t get me wrong there’s plenty of cheese and eighties dumbness on offer, but as a slasher movie New Year’s Evil is thread bare.
+I guess you could get absolutely wasted and watch this on New Years Eve for a few laughs, but I think that it’s more likely that (like me) you will be asleep on the hour mark.
+I mentioned a remake, but on second thoughts, if I had that kind of money, it wouldn’t be me doing it.
+I’d be on a Bahamas beach in my Arsenal shorts surrounded by a bevy of beauties and as far away from New Year’s Evil as possible… (Just don’t tell the Mrs…)